reetp/docs/bots/bots-architecture/README.md

 data and systems.
 A bot calls external services (databases, scheduling systems, CRM, NLP, and so on) to provide data or conversational processing.

-A good bot framework typically ease the linkage and facilitate bot access to these systems in a manner consistent with the framework's design, through the bot host.
+A good bot framework typically eases the linkage and facilitates bot access to these systems in a manner consistent with the framework's design, through the bot host.